erdc/quest/docs/developers/design.rst

   - The api should allow for use as a backend library to drive web and gui interfaces

 Data Goals:
-  - Downloaded data should be reasonably structured, portable and usable even if you don't use QUEST later
+  - Downloaded data should be reasonably structured, portable and usable even if you don't use Quest later
   - Should allow reasonable tracking of provenance and transformations of data
   - Provide mechanisms to publish/share data that has been downloaded/transformed
   - Easily publish structured data as user defined services

 Core Concepts
 -------------

-Projects
-^^^^^^^^

-A QUEST Project is the base organizing factor.
-The first time QUEST is started a default project is created.
-Only one project can be active at a time and currently the api does not allow copying data from one project to another.

-Physically, a project maps to a folder on the computer.
-All data and metadata associated with a project is stored under the project folder.
-The metadata is stored in a sqlite database.

-Collections
-^^^^^^^^^^^

-Collections are a way of organizing data within a project.
-Collection names are unique and the collection name maps directly to a folder name in the project folder.

-Features
-^^^^^^^^

-Features are a unique identifiers that indicate a group of datasets.
-Typically, these are geospatial locations, i.e., monitoring stations, counties, lakes, roads at which data exists.
-Features can also just be a tag or name to group data that does not have a geospatial component (i.e. geotypical datasets).
-Features are always either part of a collection or part of a web service.

-Datasets
-^^^^^^^^

-These are the actual individual data files or in some cases a folder of data.
-Datasets are always located at a feature.
-Currently a dataset can only be attached to a single feature by design.

-Web Services
-^^^^^^^^^^^^

-Web services are the primary means of ingesting data into Quest.
-todo: add info about providers and services and user services
+Refer to :doc:`../core_concepts`.

 Settings
 --------

-QUEST can be configured in three ways:
+Quest can be configured in three ways:

   1. Setting Environmental Variables
   2. Passing in a python dictionary to quest.api.update_settings()